Join TaskHuman Leadership Coaches For A Live Webinar: Develop Emotional Intelligence In Leaders -> Register Now

 Guidelines For Using Storytelling Effectively In Coaching Conversations

-To use storytelling effectively in coaching, align your stories with coaching objectives, tailoring stories to the coachee’s needs, encouraging coachee participation, being culturally sensitive, and balancing storytelling with other coaching techniques.
-For example, if your coachee is struggling with time management, share a story about a client who successfully implemented strategies to overcome this issue.
+I use storytelling effectively in coaching by aligning my stories with coaching objectives, tailoring stories to the individual or team’s need, encouraging participation, being culturally sensitive, and balancing storytelling with other coaching techniques.
+For example, if my individual or team is struggling with time management, I would share a story about how I handled that situation, while giving the individual or team the tools I needed to succeed.

 Consider the following example: An account manager on your team is struggling with maintaining a long-term relationship with a key client.
 They seem to have difficulty understanding the client’s needs and expectations.
 As their sales manager, you decide to share a story to help the account manager grasp the importance of empathy and active listening in building strong client relationships.